UCSD-E4E/smartfin-fw3/README.md

 # Installation for for GCC
 Run in a Linux environment

-1. Install build-essentials and cmake
+1. Install build-essentials and cmake, gdb
 2. Ensure submodules are initialized and updated